Terms and Conditions

 To exercise your right to cancel, please inform the Admission Team at 116 Cavell Street, London, E1 2JA in writing or by email to email@example.com.
-You must use our reference, your full name and address, course details or you can use a prescribed template (a sample of which is attach with this document)
+You must use our reference, your full name and address, course details.

 Subject to next paragraph if you cancel the contract within the 14 days period, full refund of your tuition fee will be made using the same means of payment to the same person or authority who paid the tuition fee.

 If you begin the course during the cancellation period and you cancel during the cancellation period, you are required to pay us an amount proportionate (in comparison with the course fee due over the contract period) to the service we provided at the point of your notification of cancellation.
-For further details please read our Refund Policy
+For further details please read our Tuition Fee and Refund

 4.2 TERMINATION OF THE CONTRACT BY THE COLLEGE

 The College, without accepting any liability may cancel your registration thereby terminating the contract with you, for the following reasons and any other reason which may raise in the future:

 - You failed to response or provide our request for information in support of your application/enrolment within the date we stipulated;

 - If there is a change in your circumstances during acceptance of our Offer and start of the course which makes it inappropriate for you to study on your course;